Jason2866/esp-web-tools/BAUD_RATE_IMPROVEMENT.md

 - [ ] ESP32-H2
 - [ ] ESP32-P4

-### Erwartetes Ergebnis:
+### Expected Result:
-- Flash-Zeit sollte deutlich reduziert sein
+- Flash time should be significantly reduced
-- Keine Fehler während des Flashens
+- No errors during flashing
-- Erfolgreiche Firmware-Installation
+- Successful firmware installation

-## Vorteile
+## Benefits

-1. **Schnelleres Flashen**: ~17x schneller als vorher
+1. **Faster Flashing**: ~17x faster than before
-2. **Bessere User Experience**: Kürzere Wartezeiten
+2. **Better User Experience**: Shorter wait times
-3. **Produktivität**: Mehr Flash-Zyklen in kürzerer Zeit
+3. **Productivity**: More flash cycles in less time
-4. **Robust**: Automatischer Fallback bei Problemen
+4. **Robust**: Automatic fallback on problems
-5. **Transparent**: Keine Änderungen am Manifest nötig
+5. **Transparent**: No manifest changes needed

-## Zusammenfassung
+## Summary

-Diese Änderung verbessert die Flash-Geschwindigkeit erheblich, ohne die Kompatibilität oder Zuverlässigkeit zu beeinträchtigen.
-Die automatische Fehlerbehandlung stellt sicher, dass das Flashen auch bei älteren USB-Serial-Chips funktioniert.
+This change significantly improves flash speed without compromising compatibility or reliability.
+Automatic error handling ensures flashing works even with older USB-Serial chips.

-**Empfehlung**: Diese Änderung sollte in die nächste Version von esp-web-tools aufgenommen werden.
+**Recommendation**: This change should be included in the next version of esp-web-tools.